 A resource health event is recorded in the activity log when:

-• An annotation, for example "ResourceDegraded" or "AccountClientThrottling", is submitted for a resource.
+An annotation, for example "ResourceDegraded," or "AccountClientThrottling," is submitted for a resource.

-• A resource transitioned to or from Unhealthy.
+A resource transitioned to or from Unhealthy.

 The following resource health transitions aren't recorded in the activity log:

-• A transition to Unknown state.
+A transition to Unknown state.

-• A transition from Unknown state if:
+A transition from Unknown state if:

-• This is the first transition.
+This health transition is the first one.

-• For compute resources: VMs that transition from Healthy to Unhealthy, and back to Healthy, when the Unhealthy time is less than 35 seconds.
+For compute resources: VMs that transition from Healthy to Unhealthy, and back to Healthy, when the Unhealthy time is less than 35 seconds.

 History information